Tips to Eliminate Kitchen & Bathroom Bacteria

 Bacteria are everywhere.
 They are unavoidable.
 No matter how clean an area is, a certain number of bacteria are likely to grow on almost any surface, and that’s not necessarily a cause for concern, with certain germs in small doses.
 Some of these microorganisms are even good for us—take, for example, the probiotic microbes that promote a healthy digestive tract and boost the immune system.
 However, some are pathogens, meaning they can cause disease.
 The presence of these bacteria facilitates the spread of colds, the flu, and other illnesses.
 As a result, awareness of where these germs live and thrive and how to combat them is essential to maintaining the healthy home that you and your loved ones deserve.

 A Scientific Study on Bacteria

-A recent study conducted by NSF International tested 22 households and discovered a variety of bacteria, everywhere from the floors and walls to the sink and countertops, and most places in between.
+A study conducted by NSF International tested 22 households and discovered a variety of bacteria, everywhere from the floors and walls to the sink and countertops, and most places in between.
 The majority of the germs discovered were harmless.
 Their study also revealed that homes with pets tend to contain more diverse species of bacteria as well as those located in suburban neighborhoods.
 Water leaks were found to produce a high level of fungi.
 Refrigerator doors and toilet seats were two of the most popular surfaces for bacteria to thrive.